 As we look closer to the results, we identified similar and different topics each year.
 In 2004, both parties shared a common topic related to national security.
 The likely reason is the September 11 Attacks that happened in 2001.
-The Republican Party used top probability words such as war, freedom, terrorist, terrorism, attack, weapon, and enemy as compared to the words safe, security, military, weapon, protect, terrorist, terror, courage from the Democratic Party.
-The words from the Republican Party take a more proactive stance since words like war, enemy, attack carry more confronting meaning while the Democratic Party tend to be more defensive by using words such as security, protect, courage.
-In 2008, there seemed to be a shift to economy.
-Both parties talked about oil, economy, and business.
+The Republican Party used top probability words such as “war”, “freedom”, “terrorist”, “terrorism”, “attack”, “weapon”, and “enemy”, whereas the Democratic Party was more likely to use the words “safe”, “security”, “military”, “weapon”, “protect”, “terrorist”, “terror”, and “courage”. .
+The words from the Republican Party take a more proactive stance since words like “war”, “enemy”, and “attack” have a more confrontational meaning, while the Democratic Party tend to be more defensive by using words such as “security”, “protect”, and “courage”.
+In 2008, there seemed to be a shift to the economy as a focus.
+Both parties talked about “oil”, “economy”, and “business”.
 It seemed that the Democratic Party was more interested in green energy.
 The Republican Party brought about the idea of challenges and changes.
-In 2012, it was interesting to see the Democratic Party presented very clear and distinct topics, but it was hard to identify quality topics for the Republican Party.
+In 2012, it was interesting to see that although the Democratic Party presented very clear and distinct topics, it was hard to identify quality topics for the Republican Party.
 One possible explanation is that 2012 is the year Obama sought his second term; he had a good chance of being reelected.
-In 2016, it was the first time over the years a presidential candidate‘s name Trump has showed up as a topic in the Democratic Party.
-In this year, the Republican Party presented very clear topics.
-One unique topic was border associated with words like terrorist, terrorism, fail, and immigration, consistent with the Republican Party’s conservative political stance towards immigration.
-In 2020, the Republican Party has a topic Trump associated with words like America, nation, job, nation, country.
-Another new topic was drug associated with addiction, impact, struggle, crisis.
-The Democratic Party, on the other hand, had a topic vote associated with words like job, worker, family, healthcare, Trump, climate, world, democracy, and economy, reflecting the Party’s efforts to encourage people to vote.
+2016 the name “Trump” showed up as a topic in the Democratic Party, for obvious reasons.
+This same year, the Republican Party presented very clear topics.
+One unique topic was border associated with words like “terrorist”, “terrorism”, “fail”, and “immigration”, consistent with the Republican Party’s conservative political stance towards immigration.
+In 2020, the Republican Party had a topic “Trump” associated with words like “America”, “nation”, “job”, “nation”, and “country”.
+Another new topic for Republicans that year was “drug”, associated with “addiction”, “impact”, “struggle”, and “crisis”.
+The Democratic Party, on the other hand, had a topics associated with words like “job”, “worker”, “family”, “healthcare”, “Trump”, “climate”, “world”, “democracy”, and “economy”, reflecting the Party’s efforts to encourage people to vote.

 Table 4